Integrating with Tortoise¶

 The plugin will automatically populate the list of requirements, tasks and incidents into the commit text.
 Now click the OK button to commit the change:

 Check the box of any tasks that you want the plugin to automatically close for you in Spira.
-If the source code revision completed all the work on the task, you should check the box.
-If the revision was merely part of the task, you should leave it unchecked.
+If the source code commit completed all the work on the task, you should check the box.
+If the commit was merely part of the task, you should leave it unchecked.

 In addition, there is a checkbox which will tell the plugin to add the commit text as comments onto all the selected artifacts.